A Key to Sustainability

 Your Support Will Make a Difference for Local Bees!

 With your sponsorship, you will be helping us to relocate one beehive for free.
 With your support, we rid bees from killing by other pest control companies or poisoning by toxic pesticides – all with an aim to give bees a new home.
-If you would like to contribute to this conservation program, please get in touch with us anytime.
+Part of the proceeds of the sales will be donated to support Save Local Bees conservation program.

 Purchase Honey to support Save Local Bees™ Conservation Program